amirrr1987/console-log-advanced/README.md

 *   Providing additional details about the variables on the console
 *   Creating comprehensive comments for debugging your code

-In your projects, you can use these benefits to improve your code during the development phase.
-By logging more information into the console, you can quickly find and fix errors and bugs.
-Additionally, by providing more information on the console, you can write cleaner code and avoid using console.log statements for debugging.
+Using console-log-advanced in your projects can improve code quality and debugging efficiency by enabling more detailed console logging, reducing the need for console.log statements, and facilitating quicker error detection and fixing.

 ## Install